 Let’s forgot spending £££$$ on fine dining and tap into your inner culinary skills.
 Today I’m going to talk you through how to make this wonderful exotic rice dish and impress your friends/spouse/hot date – you choose.

-I promise they’ll be back for seconds and no one will ever need to know Charlene accredited youself with the recipe hookup (just send me a wedding invitation, if you’re making this for your hot date).
+I promise they’ll be back for seconds and no one will ever need to know Charla accredited youself with the recipe hookup (just send me a wedding invitation, if you’re making this for your hot date).

 I soaked the organic brown rice overnight to release the starch and increase the digestibility of the grains, since sprouted grains aren’t a gluten free option.
-If you face the bloating and any other gastrointestinal difficulties from grains, then soaking them for a long period time should aid breakdown.
+If you suffer from bloating and any other gastrointestinal difficulties due to grains, then soaking them for a long period time should aid breakdown.
 Furthermore, soaking grains help to unlock the nutrients inside too, that’s another added health bonus.

 I suggest you cook the rice for the pineapple papaya fried rice recipe before hand and allow to completely cool before transferring to the refrigerator.
-Here’s a tipe, always use cold rice for stir fries because the texture of warm rice is too soft to work with.
+Here’s a tip, always use cold rice for stir fries because the texture of warm rice is too soft to work with.

 This meal is not only easy to pull together but a macronutrient (yields a slow release source of carb energy).
 Rice fried with a medley of ingredients ranging from bell peppers, local organically grown garden peas, fresh papaya, pineapples – canned 100% in juice without any additives or preservatives.

 Also some more core ingredients for the recipe include – scallion, ginger, sesame oil, coconut aminos (alternative to soy) garlic.
 Side note, I added thyme which lent a herbaceous hint of the Caribbean.

 - Prep Time: 25 mins

 - 3 cups of organic brown rice, cooked and chiiled